smashingboxes/moogfest-2017/readme.md

-# Building a Programmable Synth for Less Than $20
+# Building a Programmable Synth for $20

 For [Moogfest](http://www.moogfest.com/) this year, Smashing Boxes will be hosting a VIP reception featuring some innovative projects we have done in the areas of digital art, machine learning, and data visualization.
 We want to do more than just show however; we wanted to give participants something that they could go home and hack on as well.
 Our goal was to put together a small kit of electronics that would allow VIP festival-goers to build their own programmable synthesizer.
+We are not associated with any of the products discussed in this post; we simply wanted to put together a kit that could be functional for around $20, including prototyping materials like a breadboard and wires.

 This guide will walk through all the parts needed, the theory behind how this project works, and finally how to assemble the parts, and how to write software that controls it.